Skip to main content

 • Data — All stored data is scoped by company (and often location).
 There is no shared cross-tenant data; one merchant cannot see or change another’s catalog, orders, or configuration.

-• APIs — Requests are authenticated and then scoped to a company (and sometimes a location).
-Backend logic and data access use that scope; no cross-tenant reads or writes.
+• APIs — Requests are authenticated and then scoped to a company.
+Backend logic and data access enforce that scope; no cross-tenant reads or writes are possible.

 • Square — OAuth tokens and Square API usage are per company.
 Tokens are stored in a tenant-scoped way and used only for that company’s Square calls.